 What is mindfulness?

 Mindfulness means giving your complete awareness to all that goes on within you and outside of you.
-This involves your thoughts, emotions and all sensory perception as well as your surroundings.
+This involves your thoughts, emotions and all sensory perceptions as well as your surroundings.
 It is surprisingly simple to do but can be incredibly powerful.
 By just giving a few minutes of your time, you can enjoy the many physical and mental health benefits that mindfulness offers.

 The true mindfulness meaning comes from two aspects: awareness and acceptance.
 Awareness is being able to focus your attention on your inner and outer world by being in the present.
 Acceptance means being able to simply observe and not try to avoid or change anything.

-Mindfulness is usually practiced as part of meditation and originated in Buddhism, but you don’t have to be religious or a Buddhist to develop the habit of mindfulness.
+Mindfulness is usually practised as part of meditation and originated in Buddhism, but you don’t have to be religious or a Buddhist to develop the habit of mindfulness.
 You can be mindful even if you are walking in the park or cooking dinner at home.
 All you have to do is focus on the moment and allow your mind to calm itself.

 As you continue to be mindful of yourself and the world you live in, you learn to accept and cope with all negative or painful thoughts and feelings.